NOTE: The pancake breakfast benefit for Jake Freenman has been held, but the fund accepting donations remains open.

 Jake's ASD did not close and is both abnormally large and long-standing, which can damage his lungs and heart.
 According to Mayo's website, an adult who has had an undetected atrial septal defect for decades may have a shortened life span from heart failure or high blood pressure that affects the arteries in the lungs.

-Meanwhile, doctors still are trying determine the source of the blood clots, which may lead to further surgery still for Jake.
+Meanwhile, doctors still are trying determine the cause of the blood clots, which may lead to further surgery still for Jake.
+The matter is under consultation.

 A fundraiser for Jake was held on March 21 at CrossFit Tundra Gym of Grand Forks, where Jake is the longest active fitness club member.

-A second fundraiser, a pancake breakfast sponsored by NDAD, will be held Sat., June 3, at the Ground Round in southwest Grand Forks.
-The hours are 8 to 10 a.m. that morning, and the breakfast also will include bacon, sausage, juice and coffee.
+A second fundraiser, a pancake breakfast sponsored by NDAD, was held Sat., June 3, at the Ground Round in southwest Grand Forks.

-Proceeds will be used to help Jake, a Cummins diesel mechanic, with medical and general expenses.
+Proceeds from the benefit and general fundraiser will be used to help Jake, a Cummins diesel mechanic, with medical and general expenses.
 He had been unable to work for a time after his first surgery.

 NDAD is the official custodian for funds raised to help Jake.
-Donations for Jake may be made online, using the donation button displayed.
+Donations for Jake may be made online, using the donation button displayed at the top of this page.

 Or, donations may be mailed to: NDAD, c/o Jake Freeman Fundraiser, 2660 S. Columbia Road, Grand Forks, ND 58201.
 Make checks payable to NDAD and write "Jake Freeman" on your check's memo line.